We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Finally, the compressor fails.
 And that often gives your ac the death blow.

 Now, some of these are easy fixes.
-Any honest HVAC technician can replace a fan, revive your filters, and unclog the drains.
-But if your refrigerants leaked out, or the motor’s kaput?
+We’ve got plenty of guides to help you replace a fan, revive your filters, and unclog the drains.
+But if your refrigerant’s leaked out, or the motor’s kaput?
 Your money may be better spent on a brand-new unit.

 Signs your Window Air Conditioner Needs Maintenance